-Chatter has once again picked up about the prospects of a second wave of COVID-19 relief for Americans following President Donald Trump's remarks about a new stimulus bill in a recent interview.
+Chatter continues about the prospects of a second wave of COVID-19 relief for Americans following President Donald Trump's remarks about a new stimulus.

 While Trump didn’t specify the amount that Americans can expect, he added that the relief bill would be “very generous.”